mweerasi/shopper/README.md

 # Shopper

-Shopper is a Ruby project created for the purpose of learning Rails and also as a project for Shopify's Backend Intern application.
+Shopper is a Ruby project created for the purpose of learning Rails.

 ## Setup